jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 * Aches and pains
 * Weight loss/gain

-## Recognize if you're not dealing with it
+## Recognize if you’re not dealing with it

 There is a medical term to describe grief that lingers and becomes almost a delusion for the person experiencing it called complicated grief.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> It ranges from being unable to resume any life activities to being in complete denial that your loved one is gone.